NodeFactoryIo/nf-web/site/content/blog/defi-hacks-millions-lost-in-2020.md

 - hack
 - solidity
 - oracle
-description: An overview on some DeFi hacks that happened in 2020
+description: An overview on some Decentralized finance (DeFi) hacks and exploitations that happened during 2020.
 author: Nikola Mlinaric
 ---